-In collaboration with Louise Søeborg Ohlsen, Lars is responsible for the overall planning, development and implementation of training content and for the artistic and pedagogical approach.
+Lars is the main responsible for the overall planning, development and implementation of training content, for the artistic and pedagogical approach and praxis, international collaborations, and CISPA's academic and methodological profile.

 Lars trained as an actor at Drama Centre London (part of Central St. Martin’s College of Art/University of the Arts London).
-His most prominent mentor was the renowned Yat Malmgren, whose contribution to innovating Stanislavski’s method (through his collaboration with the legendary Rudolf Laban) enjoys worldwide recognition.
+His most prominent mentor was the renowned Yat Malmgren, whose innovative Movement Psychology System, developed through his collaboration with the legendary Rudolf Laban, enjoys worldwide recognition.
+This system amalgamates Laban's movement theory and practice with Jungian psychology and key elements of Stanislavskij’s Method.

 Subsequently, Lars has performed in numerous productions nationally and internationally, before starting his directing and teaching career in 2000.
-Since then, he’s taught and directed around 30 theatre productions in Denmark, England, Scotland, Canada, Egypt, Iceland, Norway and Sweden.
+Since then, he’s taught and directed around 45 theatre productions in Denmark, England, Scotland, Canada, Egypt, Greece, Iceland, Norway and Sweden.

-In collaboration with Lars Henning and Louise Søeborg Ohlsen, René is part of the management and is, among other things, responsible for the finances,
+In collaboration with Lars Henning and René Wormark, Maibritt is part of the CISPA management and is, among other things, co-responsible for the planning and development of training content, and the methodological and pedagogical approach and praxis.

 René graduated as an actor in 2012 from Film+Teaterskolen Holberg.
 He has received training i Stanislavskij-tecnique, Uta Hagen and Laban/Malmgren technique, He has been working as an actor since.
 He has been in plays all over Denmark i.e. Aarhus Teater, Teater Momentum, Esbjerg Musikhus, Odeon in Odense, Fredericia Teater.
 He is active in screen acting, and is doing a lot of dubbing for Disney and Netflix.